Murmur pioneers next-gen storytelling.

-The Lost Children is an interactive feature film and live event enabled by technology.
-Created by Murmur partner Mark Harris, the project went through IFP's Narrative Lab and had its world premiere at The Film Society of Lincoln Center.
+Started by Murmur partner Mark Harris, The Hierarchy went through IFP's Narrative Lab and had its world premiere at The Film Society of Lincoln Center.

-The Lost Children immersive experience breaks the boundaries between traditional film and live theater in a number of ways: reacting to audience feedback in real time, the film alters itself, hiding and revealing different aspects with each screening.
-Furthermore, Audience members are placed in direct contact with the cult itself, and face their own susceptibility to cult indoctrination techniques.
+The Hierarchy immersive experience breaks the boundaries between traditional film, live theater and game mechanics.
+Audience members are placed in direct contact with the cult itself, and face their own susceptibility to cult indoctrination techniques.

 Jets Overhead – What You Really Want